 There are options when it comes to small business funding.
 You may end up with a peer-to-peer loan, funding from a traditional bank, or a specialized alternative lender.

 Make sure that you keep your options open and keep your eye on the prize.
-You can have business funding in no time— and be on your way to fulfilling your dreams.
+You could have business funding in no time— and be on your way to fulfilling your dreams.